Reactive Transport Modeling Hub

 Explore the site for opportunities to get involved!

-2024 Reactive transport modeling summer institute
+2025 Reactive transport modeling summer institute

-Come for either session or for both!
+Come for one session or for both!

 Participants will learn key skills needed to apply reactive transport models to earth systems, practice creating and interpreting models, and build a network of colleagues in the modeling community.
 An introductory background in hydrology and/or geochemistry is required, some experience modeling is beneficial.
 Financial support is available if needed.
 Email reactivetransporthub@gmail.com with questions.